sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/life-of-a-repository.md

 >NOTE: Sourcegraph.com is different since it isn't feasible to maintain a clone of all open source repositories.
 It works via on-demand requests from users.

->NOTE: There is one other way repositories are fetched.
-A new commit may not be on Sourcegraph yet, but a user is browsing it via our browser extension. `gitserver` supports a ["EnsureRevision"](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@v3.36.3/-/blob/cmd/gitserver/server/server.go#L1278-1283) use-case which will do a "git fetch" for the missing revision.

 ## Services

 ### Repo Updater